 Appointments over 3.5 hours 5 full working days

-No late cancellation charge will be made for time that can be filled by re-appointing other patients so the more notice you are able to give, the less likely we are to have to invoice you for a late cancellation.
-No fees will be incurred for genuine illness for the first appointment missed in any calendar year up to a period of 2 hours.
+No late cancellation charge will be made for time that can be filled by re-appointing other patients so the more notice the patient is able to give, the less likely we are to have to invoice for a late cancellation.
+No fees will be incurred for genuine illness for the first appointment missed in any calendar year.
 We reserve the right to charge for lost time if an appointment of more than 2 hours is cancelled at short notice due to ill health or there are 2 or more cancellations or non-attendances due to illness in any 12-month period at our discretion.

-14. Where ¼ or more of the appointment time has been lost due to lateness of attendance, we reserve the right to re-schedule appointments and charge up to full hourly clinician rate for the appointment time lost at our discretion.
-This is to have to avoid rushing work and the knock-on effect throughout the day on other scheduled appointments, for us to be able to accommodate required “fallow time” for room disinfection after the COVID pandemic and the detrimental effect this may have on having to reschedule a series of appointments.
+14. Late attendance: Where a quarter or more of the appointment time has been lost due to lateness of attendance, we reserve the right to re-schedule appointments and charge up to the full hourly clinician rate for the appointment time lost at our discretion.
+This is to have to avoid rushing work and the knock-on effect throughout the day on other scheduled appointments, for us to be able to accommodate required “fallow time” for room disinfection after the COVID pandemic and the detrimental effect this may have on rescheduling a series of appointments.

 Estimates and guarantees

-16. Due to the complexity of some courses of treatment, it may not be possible to give an accurate estimate of fees at the start of treatment until some investigative procedures are carried out first and the response to initial treatment evaluated.
+16. Staged estimates: Due to the complexity of some courses of treatment, it may not be possible to give an accurate estimate of fees at the start of treatment until some investigative procedures are carried out first and the response to initial treatment evaluated.
 Such estimates will then necessarily need to be staged or phased.
-You will be informed in writing as soon as possible if the treatment costs are likely to exceed or fall below the estimate(s).
-An estimate of further investigations required will be made in your Preliminary Dental Report or Full Dental report as appropriate.
+The patient will be informed in writing as soon as possible if the treatment costs are likely to exceed or fall below the estimate(s).
+An estimate of further investigations required will be made in the Preliminary Dental Report or Full Dental Report as appropriate.

-18. Guarantees – what is and is not included: LCIAD and the dental technicians with whom we work guarantee our work against technical failure for 5 years.
+18. Guarantees – what is and is not included: LCIAD and the dental technicians with whom we work place a voluntary guarantee on our work against technical failure for 5 years.
 This guarantee commences from the End of Treatment Review Appointment, which is a vital, but complimentary final appointment at the end of an advanced or complex course of treatment.
 The End of Treatment Review Appointment must be within 2 working weeks of final fitting to ensure that all aspects of the work have had time to settle and have been adjusted to the satisfaction of the clinician when the patient is not under the influence of local anaesthetic or sedation.
 Guarantees will not commence until signed off at the End of Treatment Review Appointment.
 “Technical failure” will be diagnosed and photographically documented by the dental surgeon and the information shared with the dental technician responsible for any laboratory work fitted.
 It will cover the following:

-• Breakage of definitive restorations, (but not core restorations prescribed for crowning).
+• Significant breakage of definitive restorations, (but not core restorations prescribed for overlaying or crowning).

-• Definitively fitted or cemented laboratory work (apart from the acrylic or composite resin veneering on metal framework implant bridges or attachment or retention components in removable dentures which will require servicing as teeth or attachment or retention elements wear).
+• Significant breakage of definitively fitted or cemented laboratory work (apart from the acrylic or composite resin veneering on metal framework implant bridges or attachment or retention components in removable dentures which will require servicing as teeth or attachment or retention elements wear).

 The guarantee does not cover:

-• Minor wear, chipping or cracking of laboratory work over time from normal usage where the core material or tooth has not been visibly exposed and where functionality and aesthetics has not been significantly affected.
+• Minor wear, chipping or cracking of laboratory work from normal usage where the core material or tooth has not been visibly exposed and where functionality and aesthetics has not been significantly affected.

-• Temporary emergency care items such as temporary repair of breakages or treatment to alleviate an emergency or recementation of work not carried out at LCIAD.
+• Temporary emergency care items such as temporary fillings, temporary repair of breakages or treatment to alleviate an emergency or recementation of work not carried out at LCIAD.

-• Integrity of provisional restorations if definitive replacement is delayed by more than 2 months beyond that advised or planned.
+• Integrity of provisional restorations if definitive replacement is delayed by more than 1 calendar month beyond that advised or planned.

 • Where a guarantee has not been given in the treatment planning letter for a specific reason or for a specific item or items of treatment.
 The reasons for this will be given in the dental report.

-• Where there has been a lack of proper cleaning and home care, lapse in recommended examination and hygienist programme visits, breakage due to trauma, inappropriate use or suspected deliberate damage, delay in the provision of definitive protective restorations beyond a period of 2 months from when recommended, new decay, gum recession exposing edges of crowns or implants, periodontal (gum) infection or sudden tooth or root fracture under an intact restoration.
+• Where there has been a lack of proper cleaning and home care, lapse in attending recommended examination and hygienist programme appointments, breakage due to trauma, inappropriate use or suspected deliberate damage, delay in the provision of definitive protective restorations beyond a period of 1 calendar month from when recommended, new decay, gum recession due to natural changes exposing edges of crowns or implants, periodontal (gum) infection or sudden tooth or root fracture under an intact restoration.

 • Subjective unacceptability from the viewpoint of the patient or third party including their partner or spouse if work is technically correct and the patient has accepted cementation or fitting at the time of the fit appointment.

-• Complete failure of bone grafts or soft tissue grafts or dental implants in non-smokers, patients not taking bisphosphonate or other bone metabolism-influencing medication and not having any disease process influencing bone or soft tissue healing including but not limited to diabetes, high LDL cholesterol and low vitamin D levels only.
-We may require you to have blood tests via your GP or The Doctors Laboratory in Wimpole Street if we suspect a systemic cause to any failures.
+• Complete failure of bone grafts or soft tissue grafts or dental implants in non-smokers, patients not taking bisphosphonate or other bone metabolism-influencing medication and not having any disease process influencing bone or soft tissue healing including but not limited to diabetes, high LDL cholesterol and low vitamin D levels.
+We may require patients to have blood tests via their GP or The Doctors Laboratory in Wimpole Street if we suspect a systemic cause to any failures.
 These costs would not normally be covered by LCIAD.
 We may request appropriate blood tests prior to any elective treatment if you have a history of biologic failure of previous treatments.

 • Failure of root canal treatment by persistent infection but not including breakage or root fracture under a crown or due to a delay in protective crowning or onlaying for protection when recommended.